sand-hya/catalyst/README.md

 - `tools` directory contains all the script that can be reused and consumed for various purpose.
 Usage of this script are very simple and acts as accelerators to improve some ones productivity.

-- `vars` folder contains jenkins pipeline groovy script for reference to get an idea how to write Shared library based pipeline in jenkins
+- `vars` folder contains jenkins pipeline groovy script for reference to get an idea how to write Shared library based pipeline in jenkins.

 - `docker` Directory contains Dockerfile/Docker compose file/anything related to docker.